 “Ray Charles once said when you’re singing a song, it doesn’t matter whether you wrote it or not.
 It’s YOUR song and your job as the singer and band is to make it yours.”

-Sam and band have built their expansive repertoire while playing thousands of shows & private events, reinterpreting songs to make listeners hear them first time again!
-On their latest album Ocean Shores (Expanded Edition), Taylor Swift’s “Shake it Off” is turned into into a rockabilly rave-up, Dua Lipa’s “Levitating” into a Bowie-esque glam banger or Whitney Houston’s “I Wanna Dance with Somebody (Who Loves Me)” into a slinky disco-groove.
+Sam and band have a vast repertoire 50s/60ss-era covers along with retro-tinged rearrangements of modern pop and indie standards.
+Their latest album Ocean Shores includes (as bonus tracks) Taylor Swift’s “Shake it Off” turned into a rockabilly rave-up, Dua Lipa’s “Levitating” transformed into a Bowie-esque glam banger and Whitney Houston’s “I Wanna Dance with Somebody (Who Loves Me)” into a slinky disco-groove.
 The album enjoyed national and international airplay, including KEXP and KBCS in the band’s base of Seattle, with original songs focusing on themes of deeply personal themes of melancholy and regret in the Covid-era.